Skip to main content

 Why choose this career path?

-The role can also be seen as a stepping stone.
+Not only this, but a management accountant role role be seen as a stepping stone.
 Many management accountants move on to become a finance director, management consultant or even CEO*.

 What qualifications do I need?

-It’s not essential to have a degree, but you will need to have a professional qualification such as ACA or ACCA.
-Even AAT can pave the way to a career as a Management Accountant.
+It’s not essential to have a degree, but you will need to have a relevant professional qualification.

 What skills do I need?